walkerjeffd/ice-template/README.md

 This template contains a working demo that presents two example datasets in order to demonstrate the proper file structures and formats.

+The `Prerequisites` section describes the software needed for development.

 The `Quick Start` section of this README provides basic instructions for running the demo.

 The `Building a New Application` section then walks through the steps necessary to adapt this application for new datasets.